superbigco/craft-qbankconnector/README.md

 ## QBank Connector Overview

->Bank is a smart Digital Asset Management that store, manage and publish your digital assets.
+>QBank is a smart Digital Asset Management that store, manage and publish your digital assets.
 Connect with your communications tool for more effective workflow.

 Read more at [qbankdam.com](https://www.qbankdam.com/en/start).